Skip to main content

 Following an exposure incident, the employer is required to:

-• Identify the source individual (unless the employer can establish that identification is not possible or prohibited by state or local law) and determine the source’s HBV and HIV infectivity status
+• Identification and documentation of the source individual, unless the employer can establish that identification is not possible or prohibited by state or local law

-• Make results of the tests available to the exposed worker and inform the worker of the laws and regulations concerning disclosure of the source’s identity and infectivity status
+• Make the results of the source persons’ testing available to the exposed employee, and inform the employee of applicable laws and regulations concerning disclosure of the identity and infectious status of the source person.

 CONCLUSION